bohdaq/rust-web-server/README.md

 1. [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options).
 Site is not allowed to be embedded into iframe on other domains.
 1. [Symlinks](https://en.wikipedia.org/wiki/Symbolic_link).
 You can have symlinks in your folder and they will be resolved correctly.
 1. [Caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching#dealing_with_outdated_implementations) done right.
 It means no caching and therefore no outdated uncontrollable resources.
 1. Resolving .html files without .html in path.
-It means if you try to open /some-html-file it will open file some-html-file.html and won't show 404 not found error
+It means if you try to open /some-html-file it will open file some-html-file.html and won't show 404 not found error.
+Same applies for folders.
+If you try to open /folder it will open file folder/index.html
 1. No third party dependencies.

 ## Documentation